Proper actions of Grigorchuk groups on a CAT(0) cube complex: General case

 \subsection{CAT(0) cube complexes}

+Let us recall some useful facts and fixing notations about cube complexes and group actions.
 A cube complex is a space obtained by gluing, via isometries, euclidean cubes with edges of length one.
-This space can be equiped with a metric induced by that of the cubes.
-A result of Gromov (see \cite[Theorem II.5.20]{Bridson1999} for the finite dimension and \cite[Theorem 40]{Leary2013} for the general case), ensures that if the complex is simply connected and if the link of each cube does not contain the boundary of a triangle which is not filled\footnote{Sometimes, this condition is formulated as: the link of each vertex does not contain the boundary of a simplex which is not filled.
-These two conditions are equivalent.}, then the metric verifies the CAT(0) condition.
-Recall that the link associated to an $n$ cube $C$ in a cube complex is the simplicial complex defined as follows.
-The vertices are the $n+1$ cubes whose boundary contains $C$.
-A pair of vertices in the link are joined by an edge if the two corresponding $n+1$ cubes are in the boundary of a common $n+2$ cube.
-If the resulting 1-complex contains a triangle appears, we fill it if the 3 vertices that form the triangle are in the boundary of a common $n+3$ cube.
-If the boundary of a $k$-simplex appears, we fill it if the $k+1$ vertices that form the simplex are in the boundary of a $n+k+1$ cube.
+This space can be equipped with a metric induced by that of the cubes.
+If the complex is simply connected and if the link of each cube does not contain the boundary of a triangle which is not filled then the metric verifies the CAT(0) condition, see \cite[Theorem B.8]{Leary2013}.

 A key feature of CAT(0) cube complexes is the existence of hyperplanes.
 Two edges are said equivalent if they are the opposite sides of a square.
 An equivalent class of edges is a \emph{hyperplane}.
 It is also possible to define hyperplanes in a more geometrical way, as the codimension-1 subspace spanned by the midpoints of the edges.
 In the case of a CAT(0) cube complex, hyperplanes are also CAT(0) cube complexes which split the complex into exactly two connected components called \emph{half-spaces}, see \cite{Sageev1995} for details.